Indices For Oral Disease Definitions

 - Estimate deeper periodontal disease

-- Measure the presence or absence of gingival inflammation & its severity
+- Measure the presence or absence of gingival inflammation and its severity

 - Pocket formation